Guy Madjo: Tranmere Rovers

 Madjo joined Tranmere Rovers on a two-month contract on 19 November 2014 after being signed by Micky Adams, his former manager at Port Vale.
 He left Prenton Park six weeks later, having only made three substitute appearances.
 He was reported to have played for teams in Gabon in 2015.

 International career

 In November 2007, Madjo earned a call-up to play for Cameroon after Samuel Eto'o was forced to withdraw following a thigh injury.
 He had previously played for the under-17 side.
 Madjo was also named in the provisional Cameroon U23 squad ahead of the 2008 Olympics in Beijing.
 He joined the Cameroon U23 squad in France for a training camp in June 2008 and played in a 0–0 draw against Japan U23.
 However, he was ultimately not selected as part of the final squad.

 Personal life

-Madjo is the father of the Luxembourg international footballer Brian Madjo.
+Madjo is the father of the footballer Brian Madjo.